 Before you start a case here in Saskatchewan you must make sure that a court in Saskatchewan can hear your case.

-Individuals who are asking for a court order to resolve a family law issue may need to participate in family dispute resolution before the court will hear their case, depending on where in the province their case is started.
+Individuals who are asking for a court order to resolve a family law issue may need to participate in family dispute resolution before the court will hear their case.

 Individuals who are involved in a court case and are either unrepresented or not fully represented by a lawyer can benefit from some basic information about the court process.